Self-evaluation motives: Self-Enhancement

-The self-enhancement motive states that people want to see themselves favourably.
+The Self-enhancement motive states that people want to see themselves favourably.
 It follows that people should choose tasks with a positive valence, regardless of task diagnosticity (this motive is more active in presence of tasks high in diagnosticity of success than in presence of tasks high in diagnosticity of failure).
-Tasks that disclosure a failure and negative feedback are considered less important than tasks with an outcome of success or positive feedback.
-As a result, the former are processed faster and more thoroughly, and remembered better than the latter.
+Negative feedback is often dismissed or deemed less relevant, while positive feedback is processed more deeply and remembered more accurately.

-Each motive originated a different type of reaction (cognitive, affective or behavioural).
+Each motive elicits a different type of reaction (cognitive, affective or behavioural).
 The self-enhancement motive creates both affective and cognitive responses.
-Affective responses result in negative feedback leading to less positive affect then positive affect.
+Affective responses result in negative feedback leading to reduced positive emotions, especially when it concerns traits that are seen as unchangeable.
 This is moderated by trait modifiability, in the sense that we can find the former event to be especially true for unmodifiable traits.
-On the other hand, cognitive responses lead to favourable feedback being judged as more accurate, but only in the case of modifiable traits.
+On the other hand, cognitive responses lead to favourable feedback being judged as more accurate than negative feedback, particularly for modifiable traits.

 Self-Assessment

-The self-assessment motive postulates that people want to have an accurate view of their abilities and personality traits.
+The self-assessment motive postulates that people want to have an accurate understanding of their abilities and personality traits.
 Hence, when evaluating the self people tend to preferably choose tasks that are high in diagnosticity (people want to find out about their uncertain self-conceptions).
 This is found even when the diagnosis leads to a disclosure of failure (i.e., regardless of task valence).